hellosign/logstash-reindexer/README.md

 ## Installing

 1. Clone this repo somewhere you can make changes.
+1. Edit `Gemfile` to use the correct ElasticSearch gems for your ES version.
 1. Update `tasks/reindexer.rb`, in the `def self.mutate_mapping` function.
 1. In `reindexer.rb`, write code for any mapping changes you need to make.
 There are examples to show how it can look.
     * This is very important.
 Out of the box, it does no transformations and simply copies.